johandahlberg/piper/README.md

 Setup for run
 -------------

 Both of workflows above start with a xml file, for example: `pipelineSetup.xml`.
 This contains information about the raw data (run folders) that you which to run in the project.
 This is created using the `createSetupXml.sh` script.
-Run this:
+Before running this make sure that are you run folders are located (or linked) from a common folder (e.g. the runfolders directory under you project), then run this:

     ./createSetupXML.sh pipelineSetup.xml